CELEBRATING THE CAILLEACH – CELTIC QUEEN OF WINTER

 CEUs for LMHP and Training Hours applicable to certification by the American Board of Examiners in Psychodrama, Sociometry and Group Psychotherapy (ABE): 18 hours

-22 – 24 June 2018 Workshop: Answering the Call – Saying “Yes’ to the Journey of Spiritual Transformation (10 a.m. – 5 p.m.
-Friday and Saturday; 10 a.m. – 1 p.m. on Sunday – Bring your own lunch or eat at one of several nearby restaurants)
+22 – 24 June 2018 Workshop: Answering the Call – Saying “Yes’ to the Journey of Spiritual Transformation (Part #2 in three-part series on THE POWER OF MYTH AND THE COMPASSIONATE JOURNEY OF THE HEROINE/HERO: Healing and Transforming Self and the Wasteland) 10 a.m. – 5 p.m.
+Friday and Saturday; 10 a.m. – 1 p.m. on Sunday – Bring your own lunch or eat at one of several nearby restaurants.

 Following our May workshop’s focus on the Call, during this workshop, we explore phase two of the Heroine/Hero’s Journey – saying ‘Yes’ to the Journey of Spiritual Transformation (often called the Road of Trials) and: